Last week I posted a funny story about how I discovered a selection of Bob’s Red Mill products at the local Big Lots store.

 I received a couple of emails and comments from folks about this post mentioning that they were happy to hear that Bob’s Red Mill is a brand I trust.

-After chewing on this for a few days, I’ve realized that clarification of my unintentional plug for Bob’s Red Mill products was required.
+After chewing on this for a few days, I’ve realized that clarification of my unintentional plug for Bob’s Red Mill products was necessary!

 The fact is, Bob’s Red Mill is most decidedly not a brand I trust.
 While I do indeed use a few of their products and find them to be high quality, there are a number of products in the Bob’s Red Mill line that are extremely unhealthy and ones that I would never consider buying.

 Note the picture to the right.
 Bob’s Red Mill carries a product called “TVP”.
-TVP stands for Textured Vegetable Protein, better known to those of us in the Traditional Food World as as MSG loaded, thyroid weakening, backside expanding, hair falling out of your head producing, can’t get off the couch fatigue inducing soy protein.
+TVP stands for Textured Vegetable Protein, better known to those of us in the Traditional Food World as MSG loaded, thyroid weakening, backside expanding, hair falling out of your head producing, can’t get off the couch fatigue-inducing soy protein.

 In short, TVP should be avoided like the plague.